Keolis: Canada

 Keolis Canada operates as a subsidiary of Keolis America.
 The majority of its Canadian operations are located in Montreal, where it operates the Quebec intercity bus company Orléans Express and part of the Exo Mascouche sector.
+In addition, under its own brand, Keolis provides shuttle bus services between Ottawa Train Station and Montreal Airport for Air France and KLM passengers.

-From 2004 to 2012 it also operated Acadian Lines intercity buses in The Maritimes.
+From 2004 to 2012, the company also operated Acadian Lines intercity buses in The Maritimes.
 The latter services have since been taken over by independent operator Maritime Bus.

 Keolis is a partner in the GrandLinq consortium and operator of the Ion rapid transit system in Waterloo Region, Ontario.

+In July 2024, Keolis announced that it is acquiring Pacific Western Transportation's Transit and Motorcoach operations.

+Keolis is a partner in the Cadence consortium.
+In February 2025, it was announced they would be developing Alto (high-speed rail), a high-speed rail line between Toronto and Quebec City.